Milea90/disabled-in-sweden/README.md

 * implement code that makes it easy for screenreaders to read the content on the website in a correct maner, for example, by using aria-labels and/or semantic code, by writing good alt-names for images, choosing an accessable font-style etc etc.
 * write the content with the purpose of making it simple and easy to understand, for example, keep the content short and percise.
 * make it easy for the user to navigate to an external websites to learn more about the subject if they want to.
-* use a consistent design on all 5 web pages.
+* use a consistent design on all 6 pages.
 * validate the code with WC3 to be sure the code passes the accessibility test
 * use google translate to make sure that english screan readers works properly since my native language is not english